Upabjojr/sympy/docs/modules/stats.rst

 random variable types.
 There is for example a DiePSpace that implements SingleFinitePSpace and a NormalPSpace that implements SingleContinuousPSpace.

-.. module:: diofant.stats.frv_types
+.. module:: sympy.stats.frv_types
 .. class:: DiePSpace

-.. module:: diofant.stats.crv_types
+.. module:: sympy.stats.crv_types
 .. class:: NormalPSpace

 RandomVariables can be extracted from these objects using the PSpace.values method.

-As previously mentioned Diofant Stats employs a relatively complex class structure.
+As previously mentioned sympy Stats employs a relatively complex class structure.
 Inheritance is widely used in the implementation of end-level classes.
-This tactic was chosen to balance between the need to allow Diofant to represent arbitrarily defined random variables and optimizing for common cases.
+This tactic was chosen to balance between the need to allow sympy to represent arbitrarily defined random variables and optimizing for common cases.
-This complicates the code but is structured to only be important to those working on extending Diofant Stats to other random variable types.
+This complicates the code but is structured to only be important to those working on extending sympy Stats to other random variable types.

 Users will not use this class structure.
 Instead these mechanics are exposed through variable creation functions Die, Coin, FiniteRV, Normal, Exponential, etc....
 These build the appropriate SinglePSpaces and return the corresponding RandomVariable.
-Conditional and Product spaces are formed in the natural construction of Diofant expressions and the use of interface functions E, Given, Density, etc....
+Conditional and Product spaces are formed in the natural construction of sympy expressions and the use of interface functions E, Given, Density, etc....

-.. function:: diofant.stats.Die
+.. function:: sympy.stats.Die
-.. function:: diofant.stats.Normal
+.. function:: sympy.stats.Normal

 There are some additional functions that may be useful.
 They are largely used internally.

-.. autofunction:: diofant.stats.rv.random_symbols
+.. autofunction:: sympy.stats.rv.random_symbols
-.. autofunction:: diofant.stats.rv.pspace
+.. autofunction:: sympy.stats.rv.pspace
-.. autofunction:: diofant.stats.rv.rs_swap
+.. autofunction:: sympy.stats.rv.rs_swap

-.. autofunction:: diofant.stats.rv.sampling_P
+.. autofunction:: sympy.stats.rv.sampling_P
-.. autofunction:: diofant.stats.rv.sampling_E
+.. autofunction:: sympy.stats.rv.sampling_E
-.. autofunction:: diofant.stats.rv.sampling_density
+.. autofunction:: sympy.stats.rv.sampling_density
-.. autofunction:: diofant.stats.rv.independent
+.. autofunction:: sympy.stats.rv.independent
-.. autofunction:: diofant.stats.rv.dependent
+.. autofunction:: sympy.stats.rv.dependent